GreenAI-Uppa/GreenAI-Uppa.github.io/README.md

 - See the [alembic template](https://alembic.darn.es/) if you wish to modify it.

+Check `_config.yaml` to modify the News Feed and Quick Links sections.

+Check the other `*.md` files for the rest.

-- Once you pushed your modification, the [online website](https://greenai-uppa.github.io/) should be updated
+- Once you pushed your modification, the [online website](https://greenai-uppa.github.io/) should be updated.
+No need to compile, there is an automatic github action for that.

 ### Modify the news feed
 Open the `_config.yml` file, and then search for the news section.
 As you will see, the format is simple: